 For the iPhone fanboy who desires a sporty AirPods alternative without having to give up all of its performance perks, the $249 Powerbeats Pro was specifically designed for you.
 These wrap-around-the-ear cordless buds don a sweat- and water-resistant shell that protects both the interior and exterior from moisture.
 Beats’ signature sleek low-profile design is on full display with the embossed B logo sitting pretty in the front.

 Since it is technically an Apple product, that means you can expect Apple-y integration as well, which includes access to several iOS-friendly features and quick pairing to all iOS/MacOS devices.
 In addition, the Powerbeats Pro offers solid audio and a secure, comfortable fit.
 The best part?
 You get 9 hours of battery life, which is 4 hours longer than the AirPods.
 Just keep in mind that these earbuds are also bigger than the AirPods.
+Those who’ve been waiting for Beats to drop some new colors will be happy to hear the brand has four new attractive shades set for launch this month: Glacier Blue, Cloud Pink, Lava Red, and Spring Yellow.

 See our full Powerbeats Pro Review.